timsum/pitchflock/docs/README.md

 9. [Contact](#contact)

 ## Introduction
-PitchFlock is in most ways a standard Mod12 chroma-based algorithm for analyzing harmonic relationships in audio signals.
+PitchFlock is in most ways a standard Mod12 chroma-based algorithm for analyzing harmonic relationships.
+It can be useful for parametrically navigating harmony or for analyzing audio signals.
 It is unique in that it relies on regular subdivisions of prime-numbered groups of bits to maintain longer-term memory of key area.
 This allows for flipped bits and non-harmonic tones to occur without disrupting the core orientation.

-At its center is a struct called 'harmony_state' which contains two types of information, as two integers: five values representing Key, Pattern, Degree, Voicing, and Extensions encoded as a single int (KKKKPPPDDDVVVEEE), and a chroma representation of the notes (backwards, like a piano in Hebrew: B-A-G-FE-D-C, where the hyphens are 'black keys'), also a single int.
+At its center is a struct called 'harmony_state' which contains two types of information, stored as two integers: five values representing Key, Pattern, Degree, Voicing, and Extensions encoded as a single int.
+1) (KKKKPPPDDDVVVEEE), where K,P,D,V, and E have maximum values of 12, 7, 7, 7, and 7, respectively; 2)  a chroma representation of the notes (backwards, like a piano in Hebrew: b-a-g-fe-d-c, where the hyphens are 'black keys').
+It uses 12 bits of a single int.

 Either of these can be input: either the notes yield an analysis in terms of functional harmony, or the functional harmony yields the chord it names.

-While a single KPDVE value will yield a single chord, a single chord or note can play manyharmonic roles.
-So the KPDVE output is almost always multiple, and the system must settle upon the most likely solution (closest in a 12x7x7 modular KPD space).
+While a single KPDVE value will yield a single chord, a single chord or note can play many harmonic roles.
+So the KPDVE output is almost always multiple (a 'kpdve_list'), and the system must settle upon the most likely solution (closest to the previous solution in a 12x7x7 modular KPD space).
 This 'answer, however, is not definitive, a 'KPDVE list' contains all alternate answers.
 To take a simple example: a C major chord can be I of C major or V of F major.
 At any moment it could *also* be the other.
 The simplest version of this algorithm simply finds the element of the list closest to the previous value, so it proceeds more or less like a markov chain.

+For efficiency, the solution can be combined into a 32-bit 'encoded_state' x---KKKKPPPDDDVVVEEEb-a-g-fe-d-c.
+The leftmost bit is a 1 the state is non-haromnic, in which case the harmony state will not change, because it cannot establish sufficient consonance.

 The net result is that consonance is a function of bit entropy.
 The fundamental technique is to treat bits as powers of three rather than powers of two.
 This yields a kind of information harmony.